threefoldtecharchive/0-templates/templates/gateway/README.md

 - `hostname`: container hostname.
 - `domain`: Domain for the private networks
 - `networks`: a list of type Networks.
 It specifies the configuration of the attached networks to the container.
+- `routes`: contains the routing table of the gateway
 - `portforwards`: list of Portforward tcp/udp forwards from public network to private network
 - `httpproxies`: liost of HTTPProxy.
 Reverse http/https proxy to allow one public ip to host multiple http services
 - `certificates`: List of Certificate